danswer-ai/danswer/CONTRIBUTING.md

 > **Note:**
-> This guide provides instructions to set up the Danswer specific services outside of Docker because it's easier for
+> This guide provides instructions to build and run Danswer locally from source with Docker containers providing the above external software.
+We believe this combination is easier for
 > development purposes.
-However, you can also use the containers and update with local changes by providing the
-> `--build` flag.
+If you prefer to use pre-built container images, we provide instructions on running the full Danswer stack within Docker below.

 ### Local Set Up